slak44/chrome-new-tab/README.md

 ## Installation

+Download `ext.crx` and `plugins.zip` from [here](https://github.com/slak44/ChromeNewTab/releases/latest).
+Go to chrome://extensions in your browser, then drag `ext.crx` inside.
+Navigate to the settings page to add buttons, plugins, and color schemes.

+## Building the extension

 Run `npm install` then `gulp all`, and the extension can be found packed in the `./build/dist` directory, or unpacked in the `./build/src` directory.

 ## Creating plugins